idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 The checkbox allows you to enable or disable Auto-completion function.

-Auto-completion is a CafeTran feature that uses text from various sources (Project segments, Memories [matches, fuzzies, hits], Glossaries, MT results, etc.).
-As you type, CafeTran will often bring up the auto-completion menu, which allows you to quickly complete the word instead of typing it.
+Auto-completion is a CafeTran feature that uses text from various sources (Project segments, Memories [segment or fragment matches, fuzzies, hits], Glossaries, MT results, etc.).
+As you type the first characters of a word, CafeTran will often bring up the auto-completion menu, which allows you to quickly complete the word instead of typing it.
 The auto-completion function is automatically triggered if enabled, and if there is a space following the cursor.
 If there is a character in the right side of the cursor, you can still manually bring the auto-completion menu with the Ctrl+Down arrow (default) keyboard shortcut.
+Press enter to use the auto-complete suggestion.
+Selection can be done via the up or down arrow keys, as well as by double-clicking the desired suggestion.

+Note: You can remove a highlighted suggestion by using the **Remove from auto-completion list** keyboard shortcut.

 **Start at:** minimum number of typed characters to trigger the Auto-completion function.